University of Reading cookie policy

 How it Works

-• Support will return to BAU (Business as Usual) via the DTS Service Desk and the User Support team.
+• When the work has been completed, your ticket will be closed and support will return to BAU (Business as Usual) via the DTS Service Desk and the User Support team.

 Disposal of old equipment